-He has participated in the sale of over one thoustion, suitable for Merchants, Banks, Public Offices, Clerks of Courts, Factories, &c. are manufactured.
+He has also attached to his establishment, a BOOK BINDERY AND BLANK BOOK MANUFACTORY, where all kind of Books, Perodicals, Blanks, Music, &c., are bound; and Blank Books of every description, suitable for Merchants, Banks, Public Offices, Clerks of Courts, Factories, &c. are manufactured.
 MAYO'S GUIDE TO MAGISTRATES, NEW EDITION.
-J. W. publishes Mayo's Guide to Magistrates, new edition, with practical Forms for the Discharge of their Duties out of Court, with an appendix. containing Forms for Drawing Bonds, Notes, Deeds, Contracts, &c., adapted to the New Code of Virgi- Persons at a distance unable to visit Richmand can have their orders as faithfully executed as if present.
+J. W. publishes Mayo's Guide to Magistrates, new edition, with practical Forms for the Discharge of their Duties out of Court, with an appendix, containing Forms for Drawing Bonds, Notes, Deeds, Contracts, &c., adapted to the New Code of Virgi-Persons at a distance unable to visit Richmand can have their orders as faithfully executed as if present.
 Aug.
 23, 1853.
-6t 69 FALL AND WINTER MILLINERY.
+FALL AND WINTER C. BARTON, 109 Main Street, Richmond and Winter, a full assortment of choice Silks, Velvets, Ribbens, Flowers, and Millinery Goods gene-Dress Caps, Head Dresses, Silk and Velvet Bonnets, Cloaks and Mantillas, made to order at short Orders by mail will be met with prompt and pecial attention.
+Aug.
+23, '53.
+UM Drops, of Lemon, Strawberry, and Vamills flavor.
+Just to hand at the Drug Store WILLIAMS & HAYWOOD.

-and Winter, a full assertment of choice Silks, Velvets, Ribbons, Flowers, and Millinery Goods gene-Dress Caps, Head Dresses, Silk and Velvet Bonnets, Cloaks and Mantillas, made to order at short notice.
-Orders by mail will be met with prompt and FLOUR-A fresh lot, and good, just to hand, L. W. PECK & CO.
+FLOUR-A fresh lot, and good, just to hand, L. W. PECK & CO.
 Aug.
-26, 1853.
+26, 1858.